How To Choose The Best Sunscreen For Eczema-Prone Skin

 - Certain skincare products (shampoo, chemical sunscreen, lotion, etc.)

 - Cleaning products

 Is Eczema Preventable?

-It’s important to note that eczema has nothing to do with hygiene or how well you’re taking care of your baby’s skin.
-There’s nothing you could have done to prevent it from occurring, so remember not to beat yourself up about it!
+It’s important to note that eczema has nothing to do with hygiene or how well you’re taking care of your or your baby’s skin.
+There’s nothing you could have done to prevent it, so remember not to beat yourself up about it!

-While there’s currently no cure for eczema, flare-ups of this common skin condition are manageable with the right skincare routine and carefully selected natural products.
+While there’s currently no cure for eczema, flare-ups of this common skin condition are manageable with the right lifestyle, skincare routine, and carefully selected natural products.

 Choosing Sunscreen For Eczema-Prone Skin

 While a healthy dose of sunshine can actually help your or your baby’s eczema, UV rays are still harmful.
 Sun protection is crucial for all skin types, all ages, and throughout all seasons (yes, even during winter!).

 Quick note: Babies under six months of age should be exposed to the sun as little as possible.
 Consult your pediatrician before using sunscreen on younger infants.